Many of the visions we see when we meditate on the future are dark and scary. But dark and scary is not how the future usually turns out.

 Just how close to the media reports are our visions of the future?

-The “children in a line” image that we’d seen had become the poster image for this tragic event – an image of two school teachers leading frightened children out of the school.
+The “Children in a line” image that we’d seen had become the universal image for this tragic event – an image of two school teachers leading frightened children out of the school.
 Like so many other visions we’ve had, we were clearly envisioning the media coverage and the public’s response to it.

 You can check for more examples by comparing the visions with the media reports here.